gverploeg/Traffic_Accidents_Capstone/README.md

 ## Conclusion & Future Direction

 * Continue training this model to improve its performance and accuracy - an R-squared of 0.02 is not enough
+    * Regularize, manipulating features

 * Compare feature importance with other models such as random forest and XGBoost

-* Look into other features as target variables such as Number of Casualties or Number of Vehicles to see if it improves the model.
+* Look into other features as potential target variables such as Number of Casualties or Number of Vehicles to see if it improves the model.

 * Once model improves, perform a predictive regression to determine future accidents